-Auditors independence declaration
+Auditor's independence declaration

-The auditor's independence declaration under section 307C of the Corporations Act 2001 (Cth) for the period ended 30 June 2021 has been received and can be found on page 9.
+The auditor's independence declaration under section 307C of the Corporations Act 2001 (Cth) for the year ended 30 June 2022 has been received and can be found on page 10.

 This Report of the Directors is signed in accordance with a resolution of directors made pursuant to s.298(2) of the Corporations Act 2001 (Cth).